wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/README.md

 - **Heating Pump:** The primary device responsible for circulating heat transfer fluid throughout the heating system.
 - **eBus Adapter:** An interface device that enables communication between the heating pump and the Raspberry Pi.
 - **Router:** A network device that facilitates data communication between the Raspberry Pi, the eBus Adapter, and potentially other networked devices.
-- **Raspberry Pi:** A compact computer that hosts a Docker environment and serves as the brain of the system.
+- **Raspberry Pi:** A compact computer that hosts a Home Assistant environment and serves as the brain of the system.
 It uses the eBus Adapter to interface with the heating pump.

-### Docker Host on Raspberry Pi
+### Home Assistant (HA) on Raspberry Pi

+**It is highly recommended to have sufficient knowledge how to install and operate Home Assistant !!** (This is not part of manual)

-Within the Raspberry Pi, a Docker host is running to manage and isolate different software components using containers.
-The following containers are in operation:
+Within the Raspberry Pi, the Home Assistant host is running to manage and isolate different software components using (internal!) containers.
+The software components are called

-- **Node-RED:** A programming tool for wiring together hardware devices, APIs, and online services in new and interesting ways.
-It can be used to create automation flows.
+Add-On's or integrations.
+The following Add-On's are in operation:

 - **ebusd:** A daemon for handling communication with eBus devices like the heating pump.
 It interfaces with the eBus Adapter to control and monitor the pump.
 - **MQTT Broker:** A message broker that supports the MQTT protocol.
 It allows for efficient and reliable communication between the Node-RED and ebusd containers.
+- Node-RED: Can be used, but not necessary (programming tool to create automation flows).
-- **Portainer:** A management tool that provides a user-friendly interface to manage the Docker host and containers.
+- Portainer: Can be used, but not necessary (management tool to manage the internal Docker containers).

 ### Network Connections